nf-core/eager/docs/usage.md

 nextflow run nf-core/eager --reads '*_R{1,2}.fastq.gz' --fasta 'some.fasta' -profile standard,docker
 ```
 where the reads are from libraries of the same pairing.

-> Note, that you might need to use `-profile standard,singularity` if you installed Singularity and don't want to use Docker.
-Also make sure, that you specify how much memory is available on your machine by using the `--max_cpus`, `--max_memory` options.

 This will launch the pipeline with the `docker` configuration profile.
 See below for more information about profiles.